 The last few days or hours of life will be different for each person and it can be difficult to predict what will happen or how quickly changes will occur.

 It is important you feel able to ask questions in order to understand what is happening.
 Medical and nursing staff will be there to support you and to answer any questions you may have.

 Chaplaincy - Spiritual and Pastoral Care

-The Chaplaincy Team is here to be a listening ear and a helping hand for you and your relatives during your stay in hospital.
+The Chaplaincy Team is here to be a listening ear and a helping hand for you, your family and friends during your stay in hospital.
 As employed members of Kettering General Hospital NHS Foundation Trust, Chaplains are members of hospital staff trained to provide religious, spiritual and pastoral care to all our patients, visitors and staff.